How to Get Approved for a Home Loan in 3 Steps | 2024

 Lenders evaluate your monthly income to determine your ability to repay a home loan before approving it.

 This evaluation takes into account your salary and other income sources like bonuses, part-time work, or freelance earnings.
-Some lenders may also consider income from social security, alimony, or child support.
+Some lenders may also consider income from social security, alimony, or child support when getting you approved for a home loan.

 You’ll need to prove a history of stable income.
 Lenders typically ask for pay stubs, tax returns, or employer verification to confirm your income.
 This process is to verify financial stability, a key factor in mortgage approval.